Extensor digiti minimi muscle

+Extensor digiti minimi: outline and attachment footprints.
+(After Gerrish.)

 The extensor digiti minimi (extensor digiti quinti proprius) is a slender muscle of the forearm, placed on the ulnar side of the extensor digitorum communis, with which it is generally connected.

 It arises from the common extensor tendon by a thin tendinous slip and frequently from the intermuscular septa between it and the adjacent muscles.

 Its tendon passes through a compartment of the extensor retinaculum, posterior to distal radio-ulnar joint, then divides into two as it crosses the dorsum of the hand, and finally joins the extensor digitorum tendon.
 All three tendons attach to the dorsal digital expansion of the fifth digit (little finger).
 There may be a slip of tendon to the fourth digit.